 Not long ago this blog reached the top 500 on the blog search engine Technorati, out of more than 20 million blogs indexed.
 Its current rank is #420 (last week it was #469).
 According to Technorati, this blog has over 2200 incoming links from over 900 other blogs.
 That’s an average of about 6 new links appearing every day since this blog first launched.
-And that only includes links to the blog and its content, not to the articles section or the home page of the site.
+And that only includes links to the blog and its content, not to other pages of the site.

 While I know there are many blogs whose traffic dwarfs this one, I’m delighted to see a personal development blog make it into the Technorati top 500, especially an independent one that isn’t part of a blog network and which provides its own original content.